Aïves Consulting

 In practice, this means a well-configured AI system can:

 What distinguishes AI from older OCR-based tools is its ability to handle ambiguity and variation.
-A poorly scanned document, an unusual layout, or an invoice written in a language different from your working language — AI manages these cases without requiring you to configure separate rules for every supplier.
+A poorly scanned document, an unusual layout, or an invoice written in a language different from your working language, AI manages these cases without requiring you to configure separate rules for every supplier.
+That flexibility fundamentally changes the economics: you no longer need to configure a new template every time a supplier changes their layout, which was the main limitation of earlier-generation OCR tooling.

 Concrete examples from Belgian SME contexts

-A construction firm in Wallonia receives dozens of supplier invoices monthly — PDFs, scanned paper documents, varying layouts from different subcontractors and materials suppliers.
+A construction firm in Wallonia receives dozens of supplier invoices monthly, PDFs, scanned paper documents, varying layouts from different subcontractors and materials suppliers.
 An AI processing pipeline handles these on arrival: extracting the relevant fields and pre-populating the accounting entries.
 The accountant validates rather than types.
 Processing time per invoice drops from minutes to seconds.
+On a monthly volume of 200 invoices, that is roughly 12 hours recovered every month, the equivalent of a day and a half of administrative work.

 A Brussels-based professional services firm manages expense claims submitted by a team of travelling consultants.
-Receipts arrive as mobile phone photos — variable quality, mixed contexts.
+Receipts arrive as mobile phone photos, variable quality, mixed contexts.
 AI extracts the amounts, categorises the expense types, and generates a structured report ready for approval.
 The administrative manager no longer encodes anything manually.
+Employee reimbursement time drops from three weeks to five days, a side effect that was not in the brief but is very welcome internally.

 How to implement document automation in practice